frank038/Xorg-clipboard-xdnd/README.md

 # Xorg-clipboard-xdnd
 Some scripts around Xorg protocols.

-- xclip-get.py returns the files after a copy/cut operation has been performed on them, e.g. from a file manager, through the atom 'x-special/gnome-copied-files' and the clipboard.
+- xclip-get.py returns the file names after a copy/cut operation has been performed on them, e.g. from a file manager, through the atom 'x-special/gnome-copied-files' and the clipboard.

 ![My image](https://github.com/frank038/Xorg-clipboard-xdnd/blob/main/xclip-get-screenshot.png)